puppylinux-woof-CE/Pkg/usr/share/doc/pkg/README.md

- welcome			print some useful cmds to help get started func-list			list all functions used in this program version|v			show the version of this script examples|ex			show example command line usage of $SELF usage [CMD]			show usage of CMD, or list available cmds help|h				show this help information help-all|H			show a full description, with added info
+ welcome			print some useful cmds to help get started func-list			list all functions used in this program version|v			show the version of this script examples|ex			show example command line usage of Pkg usage [CMD]			show usage of CMD, or list available cmds help|h				show this help information help-all|H			show a full description, with added info